Point Lookout: a free weekly publication of Chaco Canyon Consulting

 People are free to talk with each other.
 If two people carry out similar actions, and you're reluctant to offer criticism to one, consider carefully before offering it to the other.

 Criticizing is itself an action.
 If criticizing degrades the relationship between giver and receiver, or degrades other relationships, or propagates dissension with little benefit of any kind, its value is questionable — and open to criticism.
-First in this series Go to top Top Next issue: How to Avoid Responsibility Next Issue
+A Critique of Criticism: I First issue in this series Go to top Top Next issue: How to Avoid Responsibility Next Issue

 101 Tips for Managing Conflict Are you fed up with tense, explosive meetings?
 Are you or a colleague the target of a bully?
 Destructive conflict can ruin organizations.
 But if we believe that all conflict is destructive, and that we can somehow eliminate conflict, or that conflict is an enemy of productivity, then we're in conflict with Conflict itself.
 Read 101 Tips for Managing Conflict to learn how to make peace with conflict and make it an organizational asset.
 Order Now!